 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GR does not offer wifi capability.
+In contrast, the GR does not provide wifi capability.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the GR has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GR has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GR was succeeded by the Ricoh GR II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh website.

 So what is the bottom line?
 Is there a clear favorite between the Ricoh GR and the Ricoh GR II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More heavily discounted: Has been available for much longer (launched in April 2013).

 - Longer lasting: Gets more shots (320 versus 290) out of a single battery charge.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.